 Sharon Klein, president of Wilmington Trust Family Wealth, Eastern U.S. region, discusses the urgency for divorce and estate planning in light of COVID-19 with Dan Couvrette, publisher of Divorce Magazine.

-When choosing a divorce lawyer, you should always consider the facts of your particular case.
+When choosing a divorce lawyer in Indiana, you should always consider the facts of your particular case.
 For example, if your case involves child-custody issues, then you should look for someone with experience advocating for children.

-In a divorce case, the main benefit of litigation is obtaining assistance from a judge when you are unable to resolve an issue by agreement with your spouse.
+In an Indiana divorce case, the main benefit of litigation is obtaining assistance from a judge when you are unable to resolve an issue by agreement with your spouse.

 Parties to a divorce can agree to mediate their case, but family courts can also order parties to participate in mediation.